Lanzarote is unworldly lunar landscapes and year-round sunshine.

 Those driving to the airport will find a choice of seven car parks, which are all easily available from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 If taking public transport is more your style, you will find bus and coach services running directly to the airport from all over the UK.
-Trains will take you to Birmingham International train station, where we have a free and frequent Air Rail Link that takes you to the terminal in just two minutes.
+Trains will take you to Birmingham International train station, where we have a free and frequent transport that takes you to the terminal in just minutes.

 Many people like to enjoy a meal at the airport before their flight, so we have an array of cafés, bars and restaurants for you to choose from.
-We’ve got favourites like Wetherspoon and All Bar One, and if you’re travelling with the kids, Frankie & Benny’s and Giraffe both do a great children’s menu.
-We’ve got a variety of coffee shops too, or for something a little stronger, Bottega Prosecco Bar is a great place to toast to your holiday.
+We’ve got favourites like Wetherspoon and Giraffe, or we’ve got a variety of coffee shops too.

 Whether you want to do some window shopping, or you’ve left some bits to the last minute, Birmingham Airport has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, or get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, or get some new jewellery at Accessorize.
 If you’re looking to spruce up your wardrobe before your flight to Lanzarote, you’ll find fashion stores like Superdry too.
+Head to Rituals for an extensive collection of luxurious yet affordable products for body and home.

 For more information on the other services available, see our guide to terminal facilities.
 If you’re travelling with young children, read our tips for the family traveller to make your experience as seamless and enjoyable as can be.